-The total strain-time relationships for the 12 specimens involved in the portion of the study to evaluate the effect of curing time prior to loading and long term creep behavior are shown in Figs 7 through 10.
+The total strain-time relationships for the 12 specimens involved in the portion of the study to evaluate long term creep behavior are shown in Figs 7 through 10.

 These relationships are typical of strain-time relationships for concrete with the possible exception of the relationships for the specimens loaded with a uniaxial stress of 600 psi.
-In some of these low stress relationships strain appears to decrease rather than increase with time.
+In some of these low stress relationships strain decreases rather than increases with time.
 This is attributed to the shrinkage which probably occurred and which would have been large relative to the creep strain due to load.
+The total axial strains and, in most cases, the total radial strains were found to be still increasing after 4.5 to 5 years in the specimens loaded with a uniaxial stress of 2400 psi.